 whichever is nearest to the place at which the order was made, for registration in accordance with the Family Court Act 1997 and the order, when so registered, is to be taken for all purposes to be an order made under that Act by the Family Court or the court referred to in paragraph (b), as the case requires.

+[Section 73 amended by No. 49 of 2010 s.
+34.]

 Division 4 — Negotiated placement

 74. Term used: child